Figur8/treinamentoIonicTitan/README.md

 ## Description

-This project illustrates an example of a simple application for storing portuguese to english words with pouchDB, a free and offline database for learning.
+This project illustrates an example of a simple application for storing words in Portuguese and your respective English translate using pouchDB, for be a free and offline database for learning.

 ## Demostration